zslrmhb/i-Note-It/README.md

 ##### Final Approach
 - AI21 Lab Customized Jurassic-1 Grande Model
   - Trained a customized note generation model on the top of Jurassic-1 Grande
   - Training data comes from video transcripts from various platform such as Canvas, Youtube， TED Talks and Coursera covering various domains/subjects.
-In addition, English literature such as passage from William Shakespeare is included in the training data
+In addition, English literature such as passage from William Shakespeare are included in the training data
     - Feel Free to reach out, such as in the **Discussions** or **Issues** for a more detail explanation of the training process
   - Overall better performance and lower latency from the original approach